Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Introduction

-To achieve this, we combine the recent results for negative cost cycles~\cite{bernstein2022negative,bringmann2023negative} with the simple cycle-canceling method.
+Note that these algorithms are asymptotically faster than the ones in \Cref{thm:almostLinear} when $\alpha_k, \beta_k = O(\log^c{|E|})$, running in near optimal time.
+To achieve this, we combine the recent results for negative cost cycles~\cite{bernstein2022negative,bringmann2023negative,haeupler2025deterministic,li2025deterministic} with the simple cycle-canceling method for minimum cost flow.
 In fact, the minimum cost flow values in Schrijver's reductions are $\alpha_k-|V|$ and $-\beta_k$, respectively.
-This simple observation directly derives the result for $\beta_k$.
-To derive the result for $\alpha_k$, we devise an initial solution based on \texttt{greedy} for weighted set cover and prove that the cost of such solution is $\tilde{O}(\alpha_k)$ away from the optimal.
-As such, this can be seen as a generalization of the results in~\cite{makinen2019sparse} for $k>1$.
+This observation directly derives the result for $\beta_k$.
+To derive the result for $\alpha_k$, we devise a $\ln{|V|}$ approximation based on \texttt{greedy} for \emph{weighted} set cover (\Cref{lem:generalizedGreedy}) and prove that the cost of such solution is $\tilde{O}(\alpha_k)$ away from the optimal.
+As such, this can be seen as a generalization of the simple result in~\cite{makinen2019sparse}, where only the \emph{unweighted} version of \texttt{greedy} was used.
+Analogous to~\cite{makinen2019sparse}, we show how to implement the required \texttt{greedy} fast.

-Our last algorithmic results are approximation algorithms based on \texttt{greedy} set cover and are independent of Schrijver's reductions.
-In more detail, it follows from bounds on set cover~\cite{hochbaum1996approximating} that the first $k$ \texttt{greedy} chains and antichains cover at least a $(1-1/e)$ fraction of $\beta_k$ and $\alpha_k$, respectively, beating the state-of-the-art $1/2$ approximation~\cite{kogan2024algorithmic}.
-Our main contribution is to apply \texttt{greedy} to the set of antichains, and to show how these antichains can be computed efficiently.
+Our last results are approximation algorithms based on (unweighted) \texttt{greedy} set cover and are independent of Schrijver's reductions.
+In more detail, it follows from bounds on set cover~\cite{hochbaum1996approximating} that the first $k$ \texttt{greedy} chains and antichains cover at least a $(1-1/e)$ fraction of $\beta_k$ and $\alpha_k$, respectively.
+This observation already beats the state-of-the-art approximation ratio of $1/2$~\cite{kogan2024algorithmic}.
+We show how to implement \texttt{greedy} on the set of antichains efficiently.

 \begin{restatable}{theorem}{approxalgo} Given a DAG $G = (V, E)$ and a positive integer $k$, there exist $(1-1/e)$-approximation algorithms solving MC-$k$ in $O(k|E|)$ time and MA-$k$ in $O(\alpha_1^2|V|+ (\alpha_1+k)|E|)$ time. \end{restatable}